Scarborough railway station: Northern Trains

-Rolling stock used: Class 155 Super Sprinter, Class 158 Express Sprinter and Class 170 Turbostar.

 Other operators

 From 2000 until 2019, Midland Mainline and successors East Midlands Trains and East Midlands Railway operated one return service from and to London St Pancras via Doncaster on summer Saturdays; these were run initially with Class 170s and later Class 222s.

 Previously in summer, West Coast Railways operated a steam locomotive-hauled Scarborough Spa Express services from York; however, a regular planned service has not operated for some years, and now only the occasional charter train is operated.

-Scarborough is also a popular destination for charter services, as it has an operational turntable.

-Future of the station

-Three different proposals were put forward at the November 2009 Town Team meeting by SNAP Architects (Hull) with Local Transport Projects (Beverley) on the development of the Scarborough station area.
-All the proposals focused on different aspects (such as community/green/transport) of development.
-All three proposed improving the station frontage and opening up an entrance to the south of the station.